securebitAsif/fabulous-jupiter-8f84d/about.md

 ---

 **I am an Experienced IT Security-Expert and Cloud Solution enthusiast** with profound knowledge in cryptography, applied security and legal security regulations.<br><br>
 **My work is based on** proven and recognized methodologies.
 I approach projects by building and seeing the “big picture”, then going down layers and ask myself what *could, can and will go wrong* on each layer.
-Here is an insight of my own personal path to success. experiences, which shall give an impression of my individual contribution.
+Here is an insight of my own personal path to success.
+It shall give an impression of my individual contribution.

 **My path of specialisation is** Electrical Engineering -> Information Technology -> Web technology -> Cloud Technology -> Big Data Security